-Table 10 shows the stress test results, according to the households' income strata and work industry.
-All income strata are adversely affected by both crises, with Agriculture and Construction being the industries more severely affected by the Social Explosion (with delinquency risks increasing to 4.2% and 5.5%, respectively).
-Considering the policy support, the Covid pandemic reached its peak of delinquency risk of 4.4% in scenario II, which corresponds to the May-June-July period with an aggregate unemployment rate of 13.1%.
-The delinquency risk then falls substantially to 2.8% in August of 2020 and to 2.7% during September to December of 2020, which is quite similar to the level observed in September of 2019 before the big shocks of the Social Explosion and Covid crisis, with this improvement being due to the policy support implemented in August.
-Without policy support the delinquency risk would have increased to 5.7% in May-June-July and remained at that level in August, while dropping only slightly during September to December to December when the unemployment rate
+affected by the Social Explosion (with delinquency risks increasing to 4.2%and 5.5%, respectively).
+Considering the policy support, the COVID-19 pandemic reached its peak of delinquency risk of 4.4% in scenario II, which corresponds to the Mav-June-July period with an aggregate unemployment rate of 13.1%.
+The delinquency risk then falls substantially to 2.8% in August of 2020 and to 2.7% during September to December of 2020, which is quite similar to the level observed in September 2019 before the big shocks of the Social Explosion and COVID-19 crisis, with this improvement being a result of the policy support implemented in August.
+Without policy support the delinquency risk would have increased to 5.7% in May-June-July and remained at that level in August, while dropping only slightly from September to December when the unemployment rate fell a few points.
+This means that the policies implemented in August (which consisted of a pension withdrawal plus a middle class income bonus and a zero interest rate sponsored loan) were decisive in controlling the debt risks of the pandemic.
+The pension policy withdrawal was crucial by giving liquid assets for households to repay their debts (Central Bank of Chile 2020).
+In the online appendix, I report a similar table implemented with the delinquency models that ignore the financial liquid assets of the household.
+The results from those models are quite similar to table 10, except for the scenarios III and IV in which a substantially higher debt risk of